aquiladev/bls-snap/README.md

 ## Vocabulary

-1. Action - ?
+1. Action - Smart contract calldata (includes target contract, data and value).
-2. Operation - Smart contract calldata (includes target contract, data and value).
+2. Operation - Ordered list of actions.
 3. Bundle - Ordered list of operations.
 4. Aggreegator - Service which accepts BLS signed transactions and bundles them into one for submission.